imclarisa/sc-curriculum/AddendumOfResources/JavaScriptResources/JSfatArrowFunctions.md

 > **To summarize the Function Body:**
 >
-> - For one-line Arrow functions `return` or curly brackets aren't needed.
+> - For concise one-line Arrow functions `return` or curly brackets aren't needed.
 > - For block-body multi-line Arrow functions use **both** curly brackets and `return`.

 <br>